Addressing a Workplace Complaint

 - Respectfully address the situation with the individual.
 You may want to practice this conversation first with a colleague or one of the parties mentioned below.

-- Seek coaching from your HR Partner or Advisor
+- Seek coaching from the assigned HR Partner.

 Formal Resolution Process